southpawriter02/circus/ROLES.md

 5.  **Add Configuration Scripts (Optional):**
     If your role requires complex setup tasks (like configuring software or system settings), create a `defaults` subdirectory (`roles/designer/defaults/`) and add one or more `.sh` scripts inside it.
 The installer will automatically execute them.

+    **Example:** You could create a `roles/designer/defaults/configure-dock.sh` script that uses `dockutil` to add applications like Figma and Sketch to the Dock, providing a tailored user experience for that role.

 That's it!
 The installer will automatically detect the new role directory and its contents.
 You can then run `./install.sh --role designer` to use your new role.